sudohaider/research-track-1-a1/README.md

 # Research Track - Assignment 1
 ##### Submitted by Muhammad Ali Haider Dar (S5046263)

+Brief description goes here.

+## Instructions for Running the Project

+### Getting Started

+The following steps will help prepare the necessary environment and dependencies to run this project.

-1. Start the ROS master node using `roscore &`.
+1. Start the ROS master node using `roscore &` in the command line.
 The `&` argument makes the command line available after initialization of master node.

 2. Navigate to the the local workspace repository using `cd /workspace/` command.